mcsammon/mcsammon.github.io/research.md

 # Who Clears the Market When Passive Investors Trade?
 (Updated 11/2025)
 Joint with John J. Shim
+*Revise and Resubmit at The Review of Financial Studies*

 <p>
   <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4777585" title="b1">SSRN Link</a>
 </p>